odoo/documentation/content/applications/finance/expenses.rst

 Just like approvals, expense reports can be posted in two ways (individually or several at once).
 To post multiple expense reports at once, remain in the list view.
 First, select the reports to post by clicking the check box next to each report, or click the box next to :guilabel:`Employee` to select all reports in the list.
-Next, click on the :guilabel:`⚙️ Action (gear)` icon, then click :guilabel:`Post Entries`.
+Next, click :guilabel:`Post Entries`.

 .. image:: expenses/post-entries.png
    :align: center